SAP-archive/cloud-apis-virtual-event/exercises/05/readme.md

    }
 ```

 When we created the service instance, we didn't avail ourselves of this facility (as we didn't yet know what authorities we'd need).
-But that's ok, we can subsequently update an existing instance with the `cf update-service` command, the help for which looks quite similar to what we see above.
+But that's OK, we can subsequently update an existing instance with the `cf update-service` command, the help for which looks quite similar to what we see above.

 Let's do that now, supplying the "WORKFLOW_DEFINITION_GET" authority, along with a couple of others that we may need later.

-:point_right: Look at the contents of the `authorities.json` file in the `workflowapi/` directory.
+:point_right: Look at the contents of the [`authorities.json`](../../workspaces/workflowapi/authorities.json) file in the `workflowapi/` directory.
 You should see something like this:

 ```json
 {